metrics-lab/CorticalAsymmetry/README.md

 ### 2. Cortical surface processing
 These scripts perform the following steps:
 1. Calculating surface area
-2. Resampling surfaces and cortical metrics from native to symmetric template space
+2. Resampling surfaces and structural cortical metrics from native to symmetric template space
 3. Calculating difference maps (asymmetry index maps for each cortical metric) and smoothing

 For the dHCP, use [CorticalSurfaceProcessing.sh]()

 For the HCP-YA, use [CorticalSurfaceProcessing.sh](https://github.com/metrics-lab/CorticalAsymmetry/blob/main/HCP-YA/CorticalSurfaceProcessing.sh)

+Code for processing resting-state fMRI for functional asymmetry analyses in the dHCP is located [here](https://git.fmrib.ox.ac.uk/seanf/asymmetry-analysis).

 ### 3. Permutation analyses
 The command-line calls to PALM used in these analyses are located in [~/metrics-lab/CorticalAsymmetry/PermutationAnalyses](https://github.com/metrics-lab/CorticalAsymmetry/tree/main/PermutationAnalyses).
 This also contains a README.md describing the flags and the inputs used.